RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ## Lab1 - Automating Deployments Using Pipelines

-In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the `coolstore-dev` Project.
+In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the `userXX-coolstore-dev` Project.
 The template created the necessary objects (BuildConfig, DeploymentConfig, ImageStreams, Services, and Routes) and gave you as a Developer a "playground" in which to run the app, make changes and debug.